Definition of Vernacular

 In these opening lines, Chaucer has used words from the Middle English, which is a very different language.
-The poet has employed a vernacular style in the words such as “whan, Aprille, soote, droghte, roote, veyne, licour, flour.”
+The poet has employed a vernacular style in the words such as “whan,” “Aprille,” “soote,” “droghte,” “roote,” “veyne,” “licour,” and “flour.”

 Anthony Burgess uses vernacular language in his novel, A Clockwork Orange.
-Although Burgess has made the base of his novel with English, yet he used vernacular words from Russian, Arabic, Gypsy and English, and formed a different language style of its own that managed to portray the state of mind of Alex as well as cruelty of the world around him in which he lived.
-Author uses the words such as, “eggiweg,” means eggs in English, describes the childlike nature of Alex, who often exhibits it.
-Another word is, “moloko,” that means milk blended with drugs, which shows dark side of Alex, characterized by demonic and criminal overtones.
-Other terms like “baboochka” means old woman and “Bog” means God.
+Although Burgess has made the base of his novel with English, he used vernacular words from Russian, Arabic, Gypsy, and English.
+He formed a different language style of its own that managed to portray the state of mind of the character Alex, as well as cruelty of the world around him in which he lived.

 “We me an Star are waitin for Boxy his head.
 Waitin standin in the fone box in the station of Wolfer Humpton holdin the letter what we have tapped in the number from.
 Tappin the number what Boxy had typed on the letter.
 Tappin it in on the fone pad.
 Tappin it makin Boxy come on the screen of the fone makin on the screen of the fone his head.”

 This novel is a perfect example of using futuristic vernacular.
-Its language is hypnotic and disturbing, unrefined and vernacular yet effective and proper.
-Here author’s words are expressing brevity, directness, childlike effect and honesty.
+Its language is hypnotic and disturbing, unrefined and vernacular, yet effective and proper.
+Here the author’s words are expressing brevity, directness, childlike effect, and honesty.

 “Suppose that ah ken aw the pros and cons, know that ah’m gaunnae huv a short life…but still want tae use smack?
 They won’t let ye dae it.
 They won’t let ye dae it, because it’s seen as a sign ay thir ain failure.
 The fact that ye jist simply choose tae reject whut they huv tae offer.
 Choose us.
 Choose life.
 Choose mortgage payments; choose washing machines; choose cars; choose sitting oan a couch watching mind-numbing and spirit-crushing game shows…”